Code-Institute-Submissions/cfconor-You-For-Coffee/README.md

   * Examined each page to ensure all pages were clear and readable on the device
   * Tested site in horizontal read mode.
 The width of the the screen reduced readability slightly but I believe this is due to the narrow width of the device rather than an issue that can be addressed in the web design.
   * Tested all links to ensure functionality as expected
-* Samsung A20e - tested each page individually for all tests below
+* Samsung Galaxy A20e - tested each page individually for all tests below
   * Examined each page to ensure all pages were clear and readable on the device
   * Tested site in horizontal read mode.
 The width of the the screen reduced readability slightly but I believe this is due to the narrow width of the device rather than an issue that can be addressed in the web design.
+  * Tested all links to ensure functionality as expected
+* Amazon Fire 10 - tested each page individually for all tests below
+  * Examined each page to ensure all pages were clear and readable on the device
+  * Tested site in horizontal read mode.
+On the tablet the readability was not affected to any major degree
   * Tested all links to ensure functionality as expected

 ## Deployment

 ### Deployment Locally